survivejs/webpack-book/manuscript/output/03_multiple_pages.md

 };
 ```

 If you generate a build (`npm run build`), you should notice that something is a little different compared to the first multiple page build you did.
 Instead of two manifest files, you can find only one.
-If you examine it, you will notice it contains references to all files that were generated.
+If you examine it, you notice it contains references to all files that were generated.

 Studying the entry specific files in detail reveals more.
 You can see that they point to different parts of the manifest.
-The manifest will run different code depending on the entry.
+The manifest runs different code depending on the entry.
 Multiple separate manifests are not needed.

 ### Pros and Cons

 Compared to the earlier approach, something was gained, but also lost:

-* Given the configuration isn't in the multi-compiler form anymore, processing it will be slower.
+* Given the configuration isn't in the multi-compiler form anymore, processing can be slower.
-* Plugins such as `CleanWebpackPlugin` will work without additional consideration now.
+* Plugins such as `CleanWebpackPlugin` don't work without additional consideration now.
 * Instead of multiple manifests, only one remains.
 The result is not a problem, though, as the entries use it differently based on their setup.
 * `CommonsChunkPlugin` related setup required careful thought to avoid problems with styling.
 The earlier approach avoided this issue through isolation.